Lab 5: Machine instructions

 Try writing a program, by hand, that does the following.

 Load an alternating series of bits, 10101010 into the light register.
 Then make the register switch back and forth between 10101010 and 01010101 eight times.
 The program should then return to the beginning.
+Use a loop to repeat the instruction.

 Here is one possible solution